mhassaninmsft/games-analysis/README.md

 2. Are they asking questions from the FAQ
 3. Are they asking general product questions, or about a particular product that they have ordered
 4. Are they complaining about a product

+# Big one
+How to determine which flow we are in